Connect with others who understand.

 First, it’s important to discuss delusions with a neurologist to determine whether a change in medication or other medical treatment may be warranted.
 A doctor can also conduct tests to find out if a person’s delusions are the result of another condition or an untreated infection.

 In some cases, antipsychotic medication may be a treatment option for persecutory delusions.
+The first antipsychotic to be recommended by the U.S. Food and Drug Administration (FDA) to treat Parkinson’s psychosis is pimavanserin (Nuplazid).
 Some antipsychotic drugs are known to worsen movement and motor symptoms in Parkinson’s.
 A Parkinson’s specialist will help you weigh benefits versus risks of different treatment options.

-A doctor may recommend counseling (talk therapy), such as psychotherapy or cognitive behavioral therapy.
+A doctor may recommend counseling, such as psychotherapy (talk therapy) or cognitive behavioral therapy (CBT).
 Sometimes counseling can help a person who is experiencing persecutory delusions gain some understanding about how this symptom affects family members, caregivers, and other relationships.
 Your doctor can provide a referral for a mental health professional.

 Counseling and support can also help psychological well-being for caregivers and family members who are tasked with managing persecutory delusions with Parkinson’s.